 Eventually we do hope to support having instructors create and add their own material directly in a zyBook.
 But there are several tricky issues.

 One issue is maintaining consistency of terminology, quality, and style, which is surprisingly hard; abrupt switches within a zyBook may not be a great student experience.
 We are working towards creating guidelines, processes, and some automation to help instructors make material that could fit into a zyBook.

-There are also issues related to how such material would be kept track of by instructors, how an instructor would include previously-created material into new class zyBooks, whether instructor material is maintained as one source or whether material is cloned each term, how such material would be shared with other instructors at the same school (which also introduces copyright issues), etc.
+There are also issues related to how such material would be tracked by instructors, how an instructor would include previously created material into new class zyBooks, whether instructor material is maintained as one source or whether material is cloned each term, how such material would be shared with other instructors at the same school (which also introduces copyright issues), etc.

 Many of the issues are due to modern learning material being much more dynamic than traditional static textbooks.
-It’s a new frontier, and we’re learning as we go, but wish to just share that ideas are often harder to implement than they may seem.
+It’s a new frontier, and while we’re learning as we go, we wish to share that ideas are often harder to implement than they may seem.